OctopusDeploy/docs/docs/deployment-targets/ssh-targets/index.md

-We generally expect deployments with Octopus to work with practically†any†distribution so long as a few key prerequisites are met.
+We generally expect deployments with Octopus to work with practically¬†any¬†distribution so long as a few key prerequisites are met.
 Of course, if you notice it failing on some other popular distribution then please drop us a line.

 To use this feature there are the following requirements:

 - It must be accessible using SSH and SFTP
-- The†`$HOME`†environment variable must be available
+- The¬†`$HOME`¬†environment variable must be available
-- `bash`†3+ is available at†`/bin/bash`.
-(It does not need to be the user's default shell.)
+- `bash`¬†3+ is available at¬†`/bin/bash`.
+(It does not need to be the user‚Äôs default shell.)
-- `mono-complete`†3.10+ is available (you can find instructions on how to install mono on the related [mono docs page](http://www.mono-project.com/docs/getting-started/install/linux/)).
+- `mono-complete`¬†3.10+ is available (you can find instructions on how to install mono on the related [mono docs page](http://www.mono-project.com/docs/getting-started/install/linux/)).
-- `tar`†is available - for unpacking calamari
+- `tar`¬†is available - for unpacking calamari
-- `base64`†is available - for encoding/decoding variables
+- `base64`¬†is available - for encoding/decoding variables
-- `grep`†is available - Everyone needs grep!
+- `grep`¬†is available - Everyone needs grep!